 Murray Hill is no stranger to Korean food, but this prized, pig-loving barbecue destination is always packed.
 Inside, the bright room’s décor forgoes all frills to focus on regional specialties.
 Smiling servers are earnest and hospitable.
-Begin with the usual but very exquisite banchan-like pickled turnips, fermented bean paste soup, and specially aged house kimchi-funky, garlicky, and a total pleasure.
-Bowls of glassy naengmyun noodles dancing in a chilled broth with kimchi are just as popular.
-Yet what makes this place unique is that barbecue grill on each table, used for sizzling slices of flavorful duck with miso, garlic cloves, and bean sprouts; spicy, tender bits of octopus; and sweet, fatty pork with soy sauce, red chili paste, and scallions.
+Begin with the usual but very exquisite banchan-like pickled turnips, fermented bean paste soup and specially aged house kimchi-funky, garlicky and a total pleasure.
+The kimchi pancake has a delightfully delicious crust and sear that recalls a slice of pizza.
+Yet what makes this place unique is that barbecue grill on each table, used for sizzling slices of flavorful duck with miso, garlic cloves and bean sprouts; spicy, tender bits of octopus; and sweet, fatty pork with soy sauce, red chili paste and scallions.

 - MICHELIN guide inspectors